-

 13628 Aix-en-Provence Cedex 1

 You won't be able to go on an exchange in your first year, nor in your second year, but in your third year: be prepared!
-Take the opportunity to get informed and prepare your application in advance of your year of departure, go to meetings, talk to exchange students... project yourself before you leave!
+Take the opportunity to get informed and prepare your application in advance of your departure year, go to meetings, talk to exchange students... plan ahead before you go!

 The principle of an exchange is that you continue your studies at another European or international faculty with whom we exchange students, who come to continue their studies at our faculty.
 All you pay is your AMU registration fee.
 You are supported and supervised by AMU and your host institution.
 "What-else?"